GSto/digital-garden/notes/engineering management reading.md

 * Greg Mckeown, *Essentialism: The Disciplined Pursuit of Less*
 * Alan Weiss, *Value-Based Fees: How to Charge What You're Worth and Get What You Charge*

 ## Abandoned
 * Robert Greene, *The 48 Laws of Power*
 * Steve Magness, *Do Hard Things: Why We Get Resilience Wrong and the Surprising Science of Real Toughness*
 * Atul Gawande, *The Checklist Manifesto: How to Get Things Right*
+* Clayton M. Christensen, Karen Dillion, *Competing Against Luck: The Story of Innovation and Customer Choice*

 ## Want to Read

-* Peter Block, *Flawless Consulting: A Guide to Getting Your Expertise Used*
+* Marty Cagan: Inspired, How to Create Tech Products that People Love
+* Eric Nehrlich, *You Have A Choice: Beyond Hard Work To Meaningful Impact*
 * Gary A. Klein, *Sources of Power: How People Make Decisions*
-* Peter Drucker, *The Essential Drucker: The Best of Sixty Years of Peter Drucker's Essential Writings on Management*
-* Eric Nehrlich, *You Have A Choice: Beyond Hard Work To Meaningful Impact*
 * Stephen Bungay, *The Art of Action: How Leaders Close the Gaps between Plans, Actions and Results*
+* Scott Berkun, Bryan Zug *Why Design is Hard*
 * Abby Covert, *Stuck?
 Diagrams Help*
+* Avinash K. Dixit, Barry J. Nalebuff, Thinking Strategically: The Competitive Edge in Business, Politics, and Everyday Life
+* Peter Drucker, *The Essential Drucker: The Best of Sixty Years of Peter Drucker's Essential Writings on Management*
 * Andrew S. Grove, *High Output Management*
 * Eliyahu M. Goldratts, *Goal: A Graphic Business Novel*
 * Peter Drucker, *The Effective Executive: The Definitive Guide to Getting the Right Things Done*